Top things to do in Zermatt

 • Best season/time of year: Year-round; clearest views often in the morning or on crisp winter days

-Why a day-trip from Geneva to Matterhorn Glacier Paradise is a must-do
+What to expect on a Geneva to Matterhorn Glacier Paradise day trip

 Matterhorn peak reflected in Stellisee Lake in Zermatt, Switzerland.